Lumbar puncture

 Bleeding

 You usually have a small spot of blood on the dressing on your back.
-Contact your hospital team if you have bleeding for more than 15 minutes.
+Contact your hospital team if the bleeding continues.

 Infection